-The 8-bit Timer/Counter peripheral includes the following major blocks: an 8-bit Up-Counter with preload register, an 8-bit control register, an Input clock selector, an edge detection (e.g. Start bit detection for asynchronous protocols), and an input and output data latch, triggered by the carry-out-signal from the 8-bit counter.
+The 8-Bit Timer/Counter peripheral includes the following major blocks: an 8-Bit up-counter with preload register, an 8-Bit control register, an input clock selector, an edge detection (e.g. Start bit detection for asynchronous protocols), and an input and output data latch, triggered by the carry-out-signal from the 8-Bit counter.

-The 8-bit counter counts up with an input clock which is selected by two control bits from the control register.
+The 8-Bit counter counts up with an input clock which is selected by two control bits from the control register.
 The four possible clock sources are MCLK, ACLK, the external signal from terminal P0.1, and the signal from the logical AND of MCLK and terminal P0.1.

 Two counter inputs (load, enable) control the counter operation.
 The load input controls load operations.
 A write-access to the counter results in loading the content of the preload register into the counter.
 The software writes or reads the preload register with all instructions.
 The preload register acts as a buffer and can be written immediately after the load of the counter is completed.
 The enable input enables the count operation.
-When the enable signal is set HIGH, the counter will count-up each time a positive clock edge is applied to the clock input of the counter.
+When the enable signal is set to high, the counter will count-up each time a positive clock edge is applied to the clock input of the counter.

 Serial protocols, like UART protocol, need start-bit edge-detection to determine, at the receiver, the start of a data transmission.
 When this function is activated, the counter starts counting after the start-bit condition is detected.
 The first signal level is sampled into the RXD input data-latch after completing the first timing interval, which is programmed into the counter.
-Two latches are used for input and output data (RXD_FF and TXD_FF) are clocked by the counter after the programmed timing interval has elapsed.
+Two latches are used for input and output data (RXD\FF and TXD\FF) are clocked by the counter after the programmed timing interval has elapsed.